chornberger-c2c/isovalent-cilium-lab/lab.md

 cilium hubble ui &
 cilium connectivity test
 ```
-=> this creates namespace cilium-test which we will use later on!
+=> This creates namespace cilium-test which we will use later on!

 ## Verify that outgoing requests work